Prostate: Inflammation

 Prostatitis is inflammation of the prostate gland.
 It can be caused by infection with bacteria, or other noninfective causes.
 Inflammation of the prostate can cause painful urination or ejaculation, groin pain, difficulty passing urine, or constitutional symptoms such as fever or tiredness.
 When inflamed, the prostate becomes enlarged and is tender when touched during digital rectal examination.
 The bacteria responsible for the infection may be detected by a urine culture.

 Acute prostatitis and chronic bacterial prostatitis are treated with antibiotics.
-Chronic non-bacterial prostatitis, or male chronic pelvic pain syndrome is treated by a large variety of modalities including the medications alpha blockers, nonsteroidal antiinflammatories and amitriptyline, antihistamines, and other anxiolytics.
+Chronic non-bacterial prostatitis, or male chronic pelvic pain syndrome is treated by a large variety of modalities including the medications alpha blockers, non-steroidal anti-inflammatories and amitriptyline, antihistamines, and other anxiolytics.
 Other treatments that are not medications may include physical therapy, psychotherapy, nerve modulators, and surgery.
 More recently, a combination of trigger point and psychological therapy has proved effective for category III prostatitis as well.

-Enlarged prostate
+Prostate enlargement

 An enlarged prostate is called prostatomegaly, with benign prostatic hyperplasia (BPH) being the most common cause.
 BPH refers to an enlargement of the prostate due to an increase in the number of cells that make up the prostate (hyperplasia) from a cause that is not a malignancy.
 It is very common in older men.
 It is often diagnosed when the prostate has enlarged to the point where urination becomes difficult.
 Symptoms include needing to urinate often (urinary frequency) or taking a while to get started (urinary hesitancy).
 If the prostate grows too large, it may constrict the urethra and impede the flow of urine, making urination painful and difficult, or in extreme cases completely impossible, causing urinary retention.
 Over time, chronic retention may cause the bladder to become larger and cause a backflow of urine into the kidneys (hydronephrosis).

 BPH can be treated with medication, a minimally invasive procedure or, in extreme cases, surgery that removes the prostate.
 In general, treatment often begins with an alpha-1 adrenergic receptor antagonist medication such as tamsulosin, which reduces the tone of the smooth muscle found in the urethra that passes through the prostate, making it easier for urine to pass through.
 For people with persistent symptoms, procedures may be considered.
 The surgery most often used in such cases is transurethral resection of the prostate, in which an instrument is inserted through the urethra to remove prostate tissue that is pressing against the upper part of the urethra and restricting the flow of urine.
 Minimally invasive procedures include transurethral needle ablation of the prostate and transurethral microwave thermotherapy.
 These outpatient procedures may be followed by the insertion of a temporary stent, to allow normal voluntary urination, without exacerbating irritative symptoms.